manojnd9/rtsp-object-detection/README.md

 For the security purpose, `RTSP_STREAM_URL` is defined in `.env` file and loaded in the `main.py`.

 Object model configuration can be added/modified in the `ModelSelector` dataclass and used in the `ObjectDetector` wrapper.

+## Data Schema

+1. `StreamSesssion` \
+   Global session schema to help partion the way frames and detection results are stored.
+2. `BoundingBox` and `DetectionResult` \
+   Each detected object as a box has:
+   - `timestamp`: at which the object was detected
+   - `label`: name of of the object
+   - `confidence`: confidence of detected objected by the model
+   - `bbox`: bounding box coordinates
+   - `frame_path`: path where input frame is stored
+3. Storing streamed frames \
+   - Save the running frame along with the timestamp within file name as jpg file.
+For now, the frames are stored in the local disk, for later it can be pushed to s3 buckets with proper partitioning.
+   - Year, Month, Day and Session_ID is used to partion the folders to store the frames.
+It makes querying certain session data very fast.